Discrete Empirical Interpolation and unfitted mesh FEMs: application in PDE-constrained optimization: Introduction

 More precisely, we focus on the case of quadratic cost functionals constrained to linear PDEs in parametrized domains.
 Representing the boundary of the geometry through level--set functions, we follow the strategy in \cite{Hansbo_etc_1} and consider the original physical domain as being embedded in a fixed Cartesian background geometry which encompasses all possible configurations of the domain for different parameter values.
 Then, using the associated fixed background mesh, it is possible to combine unfitted mesh finite element methods (FEMs) with reduced order modeling techniques to decrease the overall computational burden of the numerical simulation.

 Embedded and immersed methods have a long history, dating back to the pioneering work of Peskin \cite{P1972}.
-Several improved variants can be found in the recent literature, including such methods as the ghost-cell finite difference method \cite{WFC13}, cut--cell volume method \cite{PHO16}, immersed interface \cite{KB18}, ghost fluid \cite{BG14}, shifted boundary methods \cite{MS18}, $\phi$--FEM \cite{DL19}, and CutFEM \cite{Hansbo_etc_1,BH2010,BH2012, L19, HH2002, AK20, KR20}, among others.
-For a comprehensive overview of this research area, the interested reader is referred to the review paper \cite{MI05}.
-The strategy of building ROMs for geometrically parametrized PDEs upon embedded methods has been previously exploited in \cite{KBR2019,KSASR2019,KSNSRa2019,KSNSRb2019}.
-This approach avoids remeshing and the need to develop a reference domain formulation, as typically done in fitted mesh finite element formulations \cite{RHP08}.
+Several improved variants can be found in the recent literature, including such methods as the ghost-cell finite difference method \cite{WFC13}, cut--cell volume method \cite{PHO16}, immersed interface \cite{KB18}, ghost fluid \cite{BG14}, shifted boundary methods \cite{MS18}, $\phi$--FEM \cite{DL19}. {Related to the cut finite element methods (CutFEM): in \cite{Hansbo_etc_1} a review on advances on robust unfitted finite element methods on cut meshes on complex geometries is developed, while in \cite{BH2010} cut elements based on a stabilized Lagrange multiplier method are examined.
+In \cite{BH2012}, the classical Nitsche type weak boundary conditions are extended to a fictitious domain setting, while in \cite{L19}, a new way to impose Dirichlet and Neumann boundary conditions on unfitted meshes without cutting the mesh cell is introduced.
+For elliptic interface problem, using a Nitsche approach allowing discontinuities internal to the elements, and in the approximation across the interface and a priori error estimates we refer to \cite{HH2002}.
+In \cite{AK20}, elliptic optimal control problem defined on uncertain domains are discretized by a fictitious domain finite element method and cut elements while for a properly stabilized CutFEM method and an effective reduced order model for a embedded boundary parametrized Cahn-Hilliard phase-field system based on cut finite elements, one can see \cite{KR20}}, among others.
+Finally for a comprehensive overview of this research area, the interested reader is referred to the review paper \cite{MI05}.

+The strategy of building ROMs for geometrically parametrized PDEs upon embedded methods has been previously exploited in the works {\cite{KBR2019,KSASR2019,KSNSRa2019,KSNSRb2019} (all based on the proper orthogonal decomposition method) considering \begin{itemize} \item projection-based reduced order models for a cut finite element method in parametrized domains for Poisson and Stokes systems based on a fixed background domain and comparing the efficiency of several solution extensions in a background geometry, \item a reduced order approach for the embedded shifted boundary finite element method and a heat exchange system on parametrized geometries, \item a reduced basis approach for partial differential equations on parametrized geometries based on the shifted boundary finite element method and application to Stokes flows, and \item a reduced order shifted boundary method for parametrized incompressible Navier-Stokes equations \end{itemize} respectively.} This approach avoids remeshing and the need to develop a reference domain formulation, as typically done in fitted mesh finite element formulations \cite{RHP08}.